momentum24/A2-Level/README.md

 #### Task
 ~~~
-Uplad your implementation on a github repo
+Upload your implementation on a github repo
 ~~~